Dec. 9 @ 10:30am

-Plus, expanding the teacher candidate pool in northeast Colorado and more of the morning's education headlines.
+Plus, a proposed shared enrollment zone in southeast Denver and more of the morning's education headlines.

 What you need to know about public school funding